-Turning to the other variables in our model, students’ expression of liberal values has a significant and positive effect on progressive social policy preferences, specifically on supporting same-sex marriage, legal abortion and euthanasia.
-In contrast, conservative values have a negative and somewhat stronger effect on social ideology.
+Turning to the other variables in our model, students’ expression of liberal values had a significant and positive effect on progressive social policy preferences: specifically, in terms of support for same-sex marriage, legal abortion and euthanasia.
+In contrast, conservative values had a negative and somewhat stronger effect on social ideology.

-The more collectivist the country, the less is the (negative coefficient) support of liberal values (coefficient -0.216 for individualism/collectivism scale), and more is the (positive coefficient) support of conservation (with somewhat lower coefficient of 0.152) (See Charts 4 and 5).
+The more collectivist the country, the lower (negative coefficient) was the support of liberal values (coefficient -0.216 for individualism/collectivism scale), and the greater (positive coefficient) was the support of conservatism (with a somewhat lower coefficient of 0.152) (See Figures 4 and 5).

-Gender seems to be only a minor factor once other factors are included in the regression models, with small yet statistically significant male-female differences in liberal values (coefficient of 0.103) and in various religious aspects (coefficient of 0.084 for private religious practice).
+When all other factors are included in the regression models, gender appeared to be only a minor factor, with small yet statistically significant male-female differences in liberal values (coefficient of 0.103) and in various religious aspects (coefficient of 0.084 for private religious practice).

 ---Insert Figures 4 & 5 here ---

-Differences between countries
+Differences among Countries

-Strong negative effects of religiosity level (measured by self-report) on support of liberal policies emerge in various cultures, secular and religious ones (with the exception of China and Japan).
+Strong negative effects of religiosity level, measured by self-report, on support of liberal policies emerged in various cultures, religious and secular ones, with the exception of China and Japan.

-We ran regression models for each country, separately for liberal values and conservation.
-The rankings of countries by the power of the model were similar regardless of the types of values, liberal and conservative, whereby Israeli Jews are at the top, followed by Finland and Poland, while Ghana and India are at the bottom.
+We ran regression models for each country, for liberal values and conservative values separately .
+The rankings of countries according to the models were similar regardless of whether the values were liberal or conservative.
+Israeli Jews ranked at the top, followed by Finland and Poland, while Ghana and India were at the bottom.

-The explanatory power of the regression models are illustrated by the large R2.
-They signify the magnitude of religiosity in shaping worldviews, primarily among Israeli Jews, in Finland and Poland, exceeding the effects of values, both LIB and CONS.
+The explanatory power of the regression models is illustrated by the large R2, indicating the weight of religiosity in shaping worldviews, exceeding the effects of the value of both LIB and CONS, primarily among Israeli Jews and in Finland and Poland.

-Consistently in every country, the effect of liberal values on social policy preferences is positive.
-The effect is negative for conservation.
-However, it is hard to find a consistent pattern.
-For example, we notice at the top of the ranking, weak coefficients (similar for liberal values and conservation) among Israeli Jews, while stronger ones among students in Finland and Poland.
-Yet these coefficients do not present a coherent pattern.
-They show stronger effect for liberal values than for conservation values in Poland, while in Finland the stronger effect is for conservation (See Tables 3 & 4).
+Consistently, in every country, the effect of liberal values on social policy preferences was positive.
+The effect was negative for conservatism.
+However, it was difficult to detect a consistent pattern.
+For example, we found weak coefficients, similar for liberal values and for conservatism,among Israeli Jews, with stronger ones among students in Finland and Poland at the top of the ranking.
+While these coefficients did not present a coherent pattern, they did show a stronger effect for liberal values than for conservative values in Poland, while in Finland, the stronger effect is for conservatism (See Tables 3 & 4).

-The case of Sweden versus Ghana
+The cases of Sweden and Ghana

-We hypothesized that the worldviews of a religious young adult in Sweden would be mitigated by the cultural context, the liberal society.
-Similarly, a less religious or not religious young adult in Ghana would be exposed to a collectivist culture, mitigating attitudes towards support of abortions, gay marriages and euthanasia.
-Again, in both kinds of society they represent a small share of young adults: the religious ones in Sweden and the not religious in Ghana.
+We hypothesized that the worldviews of a religious young adult in Sweden would be mitigated by the cultural context of the liberal society.
+Similarly, a less religious or not religious young adult in Ghana would be exposed to a collectivist culture, mitigating attitudes towards support of abortions, same-sex marriages and euthanasia.
+Again, in both kinds of societies, religious young adults in Sweden and non-religious young adults in Ghana represent but a small share of young adults.

-We found that the self-defined level of religiosity is consistently highly significant and negatively associated with support of liberal social policies—the more religious the less support.
-In Ghana only the self-identification is significant with coefficient as -0.179.
-In Sweden that relationship is stronger with coefficient as -0.288.
-Religious belonging is also significant (coefficient as -0.163), while private religious practice is only marginally significant (coefficient as -0.119).
-One explanation is that in Sweden the student sample was religiously more diverse than in Ghana.
+We found that the self-defined level of religiosity was consistently highly significant and negatively associated with support of liberal social policies: the higher the level of religiosity, the less support for liberal social policies.
+In Ghana, only the factor of self-identification was significant, with a coefficient of -0.179.
+In Sweden, the relationship between self-identification and support for liberal social policies was stronger, with a coefficient of -0.288.
+In addition, in Sweden, religious belonging was significant, with a coefficient of -0.163, while private religious practice was only marginally significant, with a coefficient of -0.119.
+One explanation for this finding is that in Sweden, the student sample was religiously more diverse than in Ghana.